pelikhan/action-genai-commentor/README.md

-# Continuous Documentation GitHub Action with Generative AI
+# Continuous Documentation GitHub Action

 This action scans your codebase for functions that are missing documentation or have existing documentation,

 The action uses [GenAIScript](https://microsoft.github.io/genaiscript/) and [AST-GREP](https://ast-grep.github.io/).

+> [!NOTE]
+> This action uses GitHub Models for LLM inference.

 ## Supported languages:

 - TypeScript: `.ts`, `.tsx`, `.mts`, `.cts`

-## Docs!

-This script generates and updates TypeScript function using an AST/LLM hybrid approach.
-It uses ast-grep to look for undocumented and documented functions, then uses a combination of LLM, and LLM-as-a-judge to generate and validate the documentation.

-You should pretify your code before and after running this script to normalize the formatting.

 ## Inputs